 Identify the Target Market with a Clear Method

-To avoid launching a "for everyone" collection that speaks to no one, base your approach on a structured method.
+To avoid launching a collection “for everyone” that speaks to no one, base your approach on a structured method.
 For example:

 • Segmentation: luxury, performance, eco-friendly, inclusive, shaping, maternity, competitive swimming, beach lifestyle…